 Where to see the headdress

-The Penacho occupies its own standalone display case in the middle of the “Stories from Mesoamerica” gallery of the Weltmuseum.
+The Penacho occupies its own standalone display case in the middle of the “Stories from Mesoamerica” area of the Weltmuseum.
+The same room has a stuffed Quetzal bird in it, too, should you wish to see what the feathers look like when still attached to their owner.

 A large touchscreen allows you to take a close look at the headdress and learn about its construction, conservation, and history, as well as explore the connections between Austria and Mexico.